whoisashish/django-admin-searchable-dropdown/README.md

 # django-admin-searchable-dropdown

-A Django admin filter implementation that renders as a dropdown.
+A Django admin filter implementation that renders as a searchable select field dropdown.

-If you have more than ten values for a field that you want to filter by in Django admin, the filtering sidebar gets long, cluttered and hard to use.
+If you have more than twenty values for a field that you want to filter by in Django admin, the filtering sidebar gets long, cluttered, sometimes wide and hence, hard to use.

-This app contains the `DropdownFilter` class that renders as a drop-down in the filtering sidebar to avoid this problem.
+This app contains the `DropdownFilter` class that renders as a drop-down in the filtering sidebar that can be searched to avoid this problem.

 # Usage